NeurodataWithoutBorders/pynwb/docs/CONTRIBUTING.rst

 Milestones
 ^^^^^^^^^^

 Milestones are used to define the scope and general timeline for issues.
-Please review and select the approbritate milestones for the respective Git repository:
+Please review and select the appropriate milestones for the respective Git repository:

     * `PyNWB milestones <https://github.com/NeurodataWithoutBorders/pynwb/milestones>`_
     * `nwb-schema milestones <https://github.com/NeurodataWithoutBorders/nwb-schema/milestones>`_